Hurricane Lane threatens Hawaii: What to know about the rare storm's path

 What else should I know about the hurricane?

-A hurricane warning is in effect for Hawaii and Maui counties as well as some smaller islands.
+A hurricane warning is in effect for Oahu and Hawaii and Maui counties.

-A hurricane watch has been issued for Oahu and Kauai, meaning tropical storm-force winds, excessive rain and large swells could arrive starting Wednesday.

 HAWAII VOLCANO ERUPTION SPEWS LAVA ACROSS BIG ISLAND: WHAT TO KNOW ABOUT FISSURES, EVACUATIONS AND MORE